 If anyone in the DFIR community is interested in volunteering to provide mentorship to scholarship recipients, helping select scholarship recipients, or looking over the application form and giving suggestions (the form is still in the works), feel free to contact me on social media or use the contact form on this site.

 How Training Providers Can Help

-If you offer paid training related to Digital Forensics, Incident Response, or Malware Analysis and are able to offer free or discounted training to scholarship recipients, please fill out the Training Partner Form.
+If you offer paid training related to Digital Forensics, Incident Response, Malware Analysis, or OSINT and are able to offer free or discounted training to scholarship recipients, please fill out the Training Partner Form.

 Thank you to Cyber 5W for becoming our first training partner!

 Free Get Your Start in DFIR Job Board

 There is also a free job board on the Get Your Start in DFIR site where employers and recruiters around the world can post DFIR jobs and internships requiring no prior work experience in Digital Forensics or Incident Response.
 No registration is required to post jobs.
 The “Apply” button can either link directly to your job application page, or you can add your email for applicants to send their resumes directly to you.